 13. Once, done you can see all the traffic in plain text

-You can also set breakpoints against a specific domain and edit the requests/responses based on your needs.There is no extra steps to be done if you are developing behind a VPN, based on my experience.
+You can also set breakpoints against a specific domain and edit the requests/responses based on your needs.There are no extra steps to be done if you are developing behind VPN, based on my experience.